arrancscott/floow-wiki/README.md

+# The Floow Wiki

-# Update basic Wiki app with Sorcery for authentication
+Updated basic Wiki app with Sorcery for authentication